Active topolectrical circuits: Results

-ATC implementations become particularly powerful in $d\ge 2$ dimensions.
-Different types of 2D SSH lattices can be constructed by stacking 1D SSH chains and connecting them using alternating strong and weak couplings (Fig.~\ref{fig:3}).
-This procedure allows the realization of two essentially different topological regimes: T1 -- only the edges along one of the coordinate axes are in the topological coupling regime [Fig.~\ref{fig:3}(a,b)]; T2 -- all the edges are in the topological coupling regime [Fig.~\ref{fig:3}(c-f)].
-In the T1-regime, topologically protected modes exist along two opposite edges of a finite sample [Fig.~\ref{fig:3}(b), SI Movie~1], whereas in the T2-regime they exist on all four of the edges including the corners~\cite{imhof2018}.
-Because essential aspects of the dynamics are qualitatively similar for both cases, we focus our discussion on the T2-regime [Fig.~\ref{fig:3}(c), SI Movie~2].
-In this case, one can distinguish three different groups of oscillators: corner oscillators that are only weakly coupled to their neighbors, strongly coupled vdP dimers along the edges that are similar to the 1D case, and quartets of strongly coupled vdP oscillators in the bulk.
-Each quartet is weakly coupled to its neighbors or the boundary.
-Analogous to the 1D case, the linear stability of the quartets can be analyzed independently in the weak-coupling limit $w\to 0$.
-Then, the lowest-frequency mode is an in-phase state $(1,1; 1,1)$ with period $2\pi/\sqrt{g - 2s}$ \SUP.
-Similar to the 1D case, in the limit $(g - 2s) \to 0^+$, the bulk quartets collectively synchronize to the low-frequency in-phase state.
+\textbf{Experimental realization of a 2D SSH ATC.} ATC implementations become particularly powerful in $d\ge 2$ dimensions.
+Different types of 2D SSH lattices can be constructed by stacking 1D SSH chains and connecting them using alternating strong and weak couplings (Fig.~\ref{fig:4}).
+This procedure allows the realization of two essentially different topological regimes T1 and T2, which we realized in simulations and experiments~(Supplementary Information): In the T1-regime, topologically protected modes exist along two opposite edges of a finite sample [Fig.~\ref{fig:4}(a); SI Movie~1], whereas in the T2-regime such modes exist on all four of the edges including the corners~[Fig.~\ref{fig:4}(b), SI Movie~2]~\cite{imhof2018}.
+Because essential aspects of the dynamics are qualitatively similar for both cases, we focus our discussion on the T2-regime.
+In this case, one can distinguish three different groups of oscillators: corner oscillators that are only weakly coupled to their neighbors, strongly coupled vdP dimers along the edges that are similar to the 1D case, and quartets of strongly coupled vdP oscillators in the bulk [Fig.~\ref{fig:4}(b,e,f,h)].
+Each quartet is weakly coupled to its neighbors.
+Analogous to the 1D case, the linear stability of the quartets can be analyzed independently in the weak-coupling limit $w\to 0$, revealing that the lowest-frequency mode is an in-phase state $(1,1; 1,1)$ with period $2\pi/\sqrt{g - 2s}$ (Supplementary Information).
+Similar to the 1D case, in the limit $(g - 2s) \to 0^+$, the bulk quartets collectively synchronize to the low-frequency in-phase state, avoiding mixing of bulk excitations with corners and edges~\cite{Benalcazar2020}.
 However, the dimers on the boundary now oscillate at a frequency lower than that of the corner nodes, because $(g - s) \to s$ as $(g - 2s) \to 0^+$.
-This opens the intriguing possibility of using topological protected modes to precisely control active oscillations in 2D ATCs.
-In particular, by varying the ground inductances of each of the nodes one can control frequencies of each of the corner nodes, edge dimers, and bulk quartets \SUP.
+This opens the intriguing possibility of using topological protected modes to control oscillation patterns in 2D ATCs.
+In particular, by varying the ground inductances of each of the nodes one can control frequencies of each of the corner nodes, edge dimers, and bulk quartets (Supplementary Information).